 “This is not the ending; this is the beginning of what God will do!
 This will be the beginning of God’s work in and through you to the Romani people,” Jay declared.

-To God be the glory for his transformative work!
+To God be the glory for His transformative work!
 Being witness to this new start for the Roma was the experience of a lifetime, one that I won’t soon forget.
 As part of Seed Company’s communications team, I’ve followed this project for more than five years, and the experience of its culmination did not disappoint.
 Indeed, a new beginning is before the Roma, and it has inspired a new beginning in me as well.
 The above picture of me with Roma children is now sitting on my nightstand, a constant reminder that there is no greater beginning than the next generation, and the privilege it is to pray for that next generation.
 May we never grow slack in interceding not only for those without God’s Word, but those who finally have it and can now move forward in ever-deepening faith.
 For the Roma, may it ever be so!